mondeja/mdpo/docs/index.rst

 md2po's documentation
 =====================

 Library to extract contents of a set of Markdown files and save into one or multiples `.po` files.
 Is like a xgettext utility for Markdown files written in Python.
+Fits almost completely the `CommonMark Specification`_.

 .. toctree::
    :maxdepth: 1